PM EW&C

 Tactical Electronic Warfare System (TEWS)

-Tactical Electronic Warfare System Light (TEWL)
+Tactical Electronic Warfare System-Infantry (TEWS-I)

 MISSION / DESCRIPTION:

-TEWL is the corresponding Tactical Electronic Warfare System (TEWS) capability for Light BCT formations.
-Each TEWL system consists of an integrated suite of radio frequency (RF) antennas and receivers, and processors on a Flyer 72 vehicle.
-TEWL conducts Electronic Warfare Support (ES) using the same or similar hardware and software, to include the machine learning signal recognition software as well as integration of Intelligence Community (IC) signal detectors in the TEWS.
+TEWS-I is the corresponding TEWS capability for Infantry BCT formations.
+Each TEWS-I system consists of an integrated suite of RF antennas and receivers, and processors.
+TEWS-I conducts EA and ES using the same or similar hardware and software, to include the machine learning signal recognition software as well as integration of signal detectors in the

 SYSTEM INTERDEPENDENCIES: